Ellypham92/Elly-Pham---Data-Analysis-Porfolio-/README.md

 # Elly-Pham---Data-Analysis-Porfolio-

 ## Introduction
 Welcome to my Github!
 My name is Elly.
 I am working as a Data Analyst in Houston, Texas.
-The unique combination of logic and technology in Data Analytics is where I realized my long commitment to the field, and I am fascinated by the process of finding meaningful insights from data.
+The unique combination of logic and technology in Data Analytics is where I came to my long commitment to the field, and I am fascinated by the process of finding meaningful insights from data.

 Here are some of the projects I've worked on, some of which are long-term projects, so I'm continuously adding more in depth analysis to my workbook as I continute collecting more data.
 Throughout my data analytics journey, my portfolio comprises the works that I have collaborated on with my coworkers, schoolmates, or complete it independently.